 Professor Ray Coppinger

 Professor of Biology at the School of Cognitive Science at Hampshire College in Massachusetts, USA until 2006.
-Prof Ray Coppinger has studied dogs, bred dogs, raced dog sled teams in the Arctic and worked with dogs for decades all over the world.
-He is also a consultant to the famous Wolf Park, Indiana, USA.
+Prof Ray Coppinger studied dogs, bred dogs, raced dog sled teams in the Arctic and worked with dogs for decades all over the world.
+He was also a consultant to the famous Wolf Park, Indiana, USA.

-Ray and Lorna have developed the modern theory of how dogs evolved by natural selection.
-The most consensus view is that people domesticated dogs but the Coppinger’s question that.
-By investigating dogs in places like the Mexico City dump they gather information to support their argument that dogs evolved as one of the all-time successful scavengers.
+Ray and Lorna developed the modern theory of how dogs evolved by natural selection.
+The most consensus view is that people domesticated dogs but the Coppingers questioned that.
+By investigating dogs in places like the Mexico City dump they gathered information to support their argument that dogs evolved as one of the all-time successful scavengers.
 Dogs’ wild behaviour is that of a village scavenger, but often dogs like those living off eco-systems such as the Mexico City Dump have their behaviours shaped by the environment they find themselves in.
 Humans adopting dogs from these background sources have continued to shape them further into diverse forms, making them on the one hand the most successful wolf ever known and on the other hand something interestingly bizarre.

 Lorna Coppinger majored in Slavic Studies at Boston University, and earned her M.A. in biology at the University of Massachusetts.
 While their two children were growing, Lorna published many popular articles, mostly about dogs, and when Ray began training and racing a team of sled dogs, she followed with pen and camera and wrote the first (and award-winning) comprehensive book on sled dog racing.